jhrush/UPNixConnect/README.md

+**UPNixConnect**
+**Primary Goal:**
+The primary goal of UPNixConnect is to faciltate the use of .rdp connections with use of a yubikey smartcard reader.

 Note: These scripts were created with Linux Mint 20 in mind.
 It should work on most Debian/Ubuntu based distros.

 Install freerdp prior to running these scripts.